ashleychontos/tess-keck-survey/README.md

 # target-prioritization
-Automated target selection algorithm for large astronomical surveys
+Automated target selection algorithm for large astronomical surveys presented in Chontos+(in prep)